-Confidential file passwords on the HDD

-Administrator password on the HDD
+- Confidential file passwords on the HDD - Administrator password on the HDD

-For encryption and decryption of the user data in the Flash memory above, the AES Rijndael algorithm that is based on FIPS PUB 197 and the 128 bits cryptographic key that is generated by cryptographic key generation function (TSF\FKG) are used.
-Therefore, the TOE satisfies FCS\COP.1a.
+For the encryption and decryption of the user data and TSF data above, the AES Rijndael algorithm that is based on FIPS PUB 197 and the 256 bits cryptographic key that is generated by cryptographic key generation function (TSF FKG) are used.
+Therefore, the TOE satisfies FCS COP.1.